F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

 FAST can be extended beyond the included templates, new custom templates can be installed for any AS3 use case.
-Template sets are packaged into a single file that can be loaded into the system via the GUI or the REST API.
+Template sets are packaged into a single file that can be loaded into the system via the REST API (and will be available for install using the UI in an upcoming release).

 .. .. image:: template-list.png
   :width: 300
   :alt: The application list

-To add templates, select a properly formatted template set with the file chooser and click 'upload'.
-The template set will be validated and loaded, if there are any errors with template validation they will be reported at this time.

 Template sets may be provided by F5, sourced from the community, or may be custom written.
-For information on authoring template sets and understanding the template set format, see :ref:`authoring`.
+For information on authoring template sets, understanding the template set format, and uploading templates, see :ref:`authoring`.

 |